AtharvaJadhav54/Cloud_Counselage_Internship/Task 2/README.md

-# Task 2: AI-Powered Career Path Prediction System
+# Task 2: Career Path Prediction System

 This project is an interactive web application that uses a machine learning model to predict a suitable career path for students based on their skills and interests.